Quickstart#

 Prerequisites#

-1. Check GPU and Driver#
+Check the GPU and driver.

-rocminfo # Display ROCm platform and GPU properties
+amd-smi # Monitor GPU health, temperature, utilization rocminfo # Display ROCm platform and GPU properties

 If these commands fail: